AndrewTweddle/CodingChallenge/readme.md

 ```
 # ----------------------------------------------------------------------
 # 5.2 Categorize each block into one of the following:
+#     x = An 'x' on its own (so that an "x4" zoom specification is not seen as a product code)
 #     c = consonants only
 #     a = alphabetic only
 #     n = numeric only